barrya0/Computer-Systems-Projects/proj_2/readme.md

 5) 10000x10000
 ---
 #### Realistically, there are 8 different experiment combinations for each matrix size.
 So 16 experiments to account for both data-types.
 Then 16 multiplied (5) for the number of different sizes.
 To limit the length and be concise, I will only display specific interesting cases especially on the ```1000x1000``` case.
 Please navigate to the "experiments" folder to find the data from the trials.

+---

+### Conclusion

+After completing all of the trials and examining the performance differences, it became clear how important it is to utilize not just one protocol to optimize a program, but multiple in conjuction with one another.
+By leveraging the strengths of parallelism, efficient data processing, and cache-friendly memory access patterns, program performance improved by at least 1 order of magnitude in almost every trial.
+This is cemented even more so in this usecase where data can be very large and there are a multitude of factors to consider.

+I found myself asking lots of questions.
+What libraries are in use?
+How is data created/accessed?
+Can this function be faster?
+How can I remove duplicate code?
+Constantly, there is an overarching theme of weeding out the overhead in the program and making it better as a whole.

+Overall, the experiments prove that combining all the methods yields the best performance.